 - The Weather Channel

 Additionally, fuboTV already carries Bein Sports, Univision, UniMas, One World Sports, GolTV, Pivot, El Rey Network, Revolt, and FuboTV Network, among other niche soccer and sports channels.
-Also worth noting, fuboTV now has “more soccer than any streaming service” on the market.
+Also worth noting, fuboTV now has “more soccer than any streaming service” on the market, making it a great way to watch soccer online.

 What are the Other fuboTV Features?

-fuboTV offers a number of features that make it a great option for sports fans.
+No fuboTV review would be complete without a list of features! fuboTV offers a number of great features that make it an excellent option for sports fans.

 - Watch Anywhere–You can watch fuboTV at home or wherever you want.
 Thanks to the wide variety of streaming options, you have, your options are pretty open about how and where you watch.
 Options include Roku, Chromecast, Apple TV, Amazon Fire TV, computers, phone/tablet (iOS, Android, and Kindle Fire), and gaming consoles.